-Jessica Rust-Smith joined Itad as a Consultant in the Private Sector Development theme in 2014.
-She has in-country experience as a Knowledge & Results Management Team Member at Kenya Markets Trust (KMT) in Nairobi, Kenya, where she became familiar with the ‘Making Markets Work for the Poor’ (M4P) Approach and the DCED Standard for results measurement.
+Jessica Rust-Smith joined Itad in 2014 as a consultant in our Private Sector Development theme and was promoted to Senior Consultant in November 2019.
+As an experienced evaluator, Jessie works across private sector development, market development, women’s economic empowerment and trade, and is familiar with the ‘Making Markets Work for the Poor’ (M4P) Approach and the DCED Standard for results measurement.

 Find out more about Jessie in her 60 Second Interview.

 Canada, China, Ethiopia, Kenya, Malawi, Nepal, Tanzania, Uganda